Asterics2020-Obelics/School2017/README.md

 ## Windows <a name="windows"></a>

 Instruction for Windows can be found [here](https://www.continuum.io/downloads#windows) for the installation of Anaconda.
-Once installed, you can run "Anaconda navigator".
-To run Jupyter, on the main page of the Anaconda navigator, click on "Launch" on the Jupyter notebook box.
+Once installed, you can run `Anaconda navigator`.
+To run Jupyter, on the main page of the Anaconda navigator, click on `Launch` on the Jupyter notebook box.
 This will open your favorite browser.
-From there, you can either load a notebook (e.g. from the Git folder) or create a new notebook by clicking "new -> Python 3".
+From there, you can either load a notebook (e.g. from the Git folder) or create a new notebook by clicking `new -> Python 3`.

 You can also install a Git tool for Windows: [Git for Windows](https://git-for-windows.github.io/).
-Launch "Git GUI" or "Git bash" to get started.
+Launch `Git GUI` or `Git bash` to get started.

 ## Library requirements <a name="python-req"></a>